martenc/radar/readme.md

 A simple technology radar map (made famous by [Thoughtworks](http://www.thoughtworks.com/radar)).
 Started from Urre's repo, but I added a backend to it.
 Originally created by Urban Sanden prior to 1.3.0

-## Why and what is a Technology Radar?
+## Why ...and what is a Technology Radar?
 http://nealford.com/memeagora/2013/05/28/build_your_own_technology_radar.html

 # Database Configuration